huaminghuangtw/Evergreen-Notes/Permanent-Notes/do-not-use-your-willpower-unless-you-absolutely-have-to.md

 ---

 In the long-run (and often in the short-run), your willpower will never beat your environment.
 The more disciplined your environment is, the less disciplined you need to be.
-Don't swim upstream.
+Don’t swim upstream.